Speed and Agility Training To Improve Sports Performance

 Speed kills.
-Speed, agility, and quickness in sport gives an athlete an edge on his/her competition.
-And the great news is that “SAQ” can all be learned through technique training, proper drills, and hard work.
+Speed and agility training in sport gives an athlete an edge on his/her competition.
+And the great news is that it can all be learned through technique training, proper drills, and hard work.
 If you’re wanting and willing to get faster, let’s dive (or sprint!) into the action.

-In this article, you will learn all about improving your speed, agility, and quickness.
+In this article, you will learn all about improving your speed and agility training.
 You will learn about stride rate, stride length, and proper running mechanics.
 You will learn several different speed improvement training drills, exercises, and programs that will enable you to reach new levels in your sport.

 And you will learn: